playframework/playframework/documentation/manual/releases/release26/Highlights26.md

 ## Testing Improvements

-Some utility classes have been added to the `play.api.test` packagein 2.6.x to make functional testing easier with dependency injected components.
+Some utility classes have been added to the `play.api.test` package in 2.6.x to make functional testing easier with dependency injected components.

 ### Injecting